Public Holidays 2017Today – 26 May 2017 – is not a holiday in Saudi Arabia.

-This page contains a calendar of all 2017 public holidays for Saudi Arabia.
+This page contains a national calendar of all 2017 public holidays for Saudi Arabia.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 Discover Australia’s two longest passenger train routes

 Travelling by train is a fantastic way to explore Australia.
 The country boasts a number of very efficient train services…